lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 #### Components

 - Scrape, filter
-- Content and formatting (language for arranging stamps in 2D) - at least markdown
+- Writing and viewing bits that are grouped into "files" (patterns) along (at least) 3 axes: resolution, completion, age.
+These dimensions may use a general framework for hierarchical organization:
+- Hierarchy: files, folders/links (graph file sytem. tags that have tags,... that have links to files).
+Becomes circular through backlinks and possible references from inside the file.
+Allow linking anything.
+Images, text, make super easy.
+- Simple export into self contained copies
+- (opt.) version control: extend, branch, merge and view changes.
+Version history is a graph of graphs

+- compile into optimized formats (HTML)
 - File encryption
-- Hierarchy: groups -> files, folders, links
-- compile Raw -> UI and optimized machine languages (HTML, etc.).
-- version control: extend, branch, merge and view changes.
+- Analytics + docs = Interface to the machine
+- Compatibility with most hardware to get closer to the user for convenience. (phone, emebedded devices)

-- Static server: SSH, HTTPS, IPFS(?), streaming (SRT?), API
+- share on static server: SSH, HTTPS, IPFS(?), streaming (SRT?), API
-- Dynamic server: authenticate into hierarchy + opt. meet conditions (paywall, forms, etc.) to view more content.
+- Dynamic server: authenticate into permission groups + opt. meet conditions (paywall, forms, etc.) to view some content.
+APi should allow for relaying: Watching a stream from my site but my server is too slow to serve it?
+Relay to other people -> take load of my server -> get better connection yourself!
-- Analytics
-- Online + offline storage.
-Large variety of platforms.
-Getting closer to the user for convenience (phone, emebedded devices)
-- Transparent, simple and exportable storage for persistence

 ## Less refined

-### 2024-10-29 16:08 Spirit stream II: file sharing generalization
+### Next version

+make raw files available via API
+- Hierarchy = clone from windows
+- version control = git
+- compile to HTML
-render md -> render folder structure
+	- get folder structure with this permission
+	- invoke compilers by folder or file type
+	- styles
+		- css (styled by user after compiling?)
+		- frame
+		- file browser
+	- folder
+	- md
+	- (jpg png gif)
-- md -> html
+	- markdown -> html text
-- view/download raw files via button or API
+	- other stuff just links to the file itself
+	- compile views for different permission groups
+- Dynamic HTTP server
+- Authentication

+### other

+markdown
-- login to see all files
+- links to files with `![]` and just paste their contents like with images

-- prerender everything
+- The server looks by itself for stuff that it has rendered before for performance optimization. always renders some basic, some only when requested, then cached.

 database
 - tags
-	- public
+	- permission groups
 	- encrypted (raw=renders decrypted file site on client)
-- admin users
+- users
+	- permission groups
+	- passwords
 - shared links, their scope and expiration
 - logs

+UI
 file browser:
-- clicked on produces gallery, which renders them large on screen. maybe lower res for images. with progressive rendering
 - download (raw) folder / selection
 - selection, file name, created, modified, tags, raw
 - generate share link

-if some files private, append admin to folder view and let server decide which he sends to the client

 home
 - only place to open file browser, which is a full screen site that expands to the right and down
 - contact